The Cross-Vendor Landscape: Your Skills Are Portable

 In December 2025, the biggest companies in AI did something unusual: they agreed on shared standards.

-The Agentic AI Foundation (AAIF) formed under the Linux Foundation with platinum members including Anthropic, OpenAI, Google, Microsoft, AWS, Block, Bloomberg, and Cloudflare.
+The Agentic AI Foundation (AAIF) formed under the Linux Foundation and has grown to 146 members as of February 2026.
+Platinum members include Anthropic, OpenAI, Google, Microsoft, AWS, Block, Bloomberg, and Cloudflare.
+Gold members added in 2026 include JPMorgan Chase, American Express, Autodesk, Red Hat, UiPath, ServiceNow, Lenovo, and Huawei.
+David Nalley (AWS) serves as governing board chair.
 The foundation governs three founding projects:

 | Project | Created By | What It Standardizes | Adoption |